pedroanisio/dwp/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. **Ensure any new plugins follow the response model rule**
 4. **Run compliance checker**: `curl http://localhost:8000/api/plugin-compliance`
+5. **Test container services**: `docker-compose ps` and verify all services are healthy
-5. Test thoroughly (plugins, chains, and UI)
+6. Test thoroughly (plugins, chains, container communication, and UI)
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
+7. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to the branch (`git push origin feature/amazing-feature`)
+8. Push to the branch (`git push origin feature/amazing-feature`)
-8. Submit a pull request
+9. Submit a pull request

 ### Contribution Guidelines

 - All plugins must be compliant with response model requirements
+- **Container-based plugins** must include comprehensive documentation
-- Include comprehensive tests for new features
+- Include comprehensive tests for new features (including container integration tests)
 - Update documentation for any API changes
 - Follow existing code style and patterns
 - Add chain templates for common use cases
+- **Document container dependencies** and service requirements

 ## 📄 License

-This project is provided as a demonstration of FastAPI + Pydantic plugin architecture patterns with advanced chain building capabilities.
+This project is provided as a demonstration of FastAPI + Pydantic plugin architecture patterns with advanced chain building capabilities and container orchestration.

 ## 🔍 Troubleshooting